Getting a cat: what we recommend

 Other animal rescue centres or sanctuaries

-- You might be able to get a kitten or a cat from someone who know and trust.
-It can be best to get a kitten from an unplanned litter as these are often more in need of a home.
+You might be able to get a kitten or a cat from someone who you know and trust.
+Although there are some owners who chose to breed from their cat just once, often this may be due to an unplanned litter and these kittens can be more in need of a good home.
+Remember to:

-- You should try to see kittens with their mother, in the place they were born, so you know they’ve both been well cared for.
-You can also check the health of the mother and make sure she is up to date with routine health care such as vaccinations and worming.
+- Ask about the health of their mother and make sure she is up to date with routine health care such as vaccinations and worming.

-- Most rescue centres are already full of cats needing loving homes.
-We recommend that all cats are neutered as soon as they are old enough and have been checked by a vet.
+To avoid any future unwanted litters, we recommend that all cats are neutered as soon as they are old enough (from 4 months onwards) and have been checked by a vet.
 Neutering your cat has lots of health benefits for them and will help to reduce the cat population crisis.

 Is a cat the right pet for you?